oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 The registry, gateway, store, and alert applications are all configured to read this configuration on startup.

-## Communicate Between Store and Alert Microservices
+## Communicate between store and alert microservices

 The JHipster generator adds a `spring-cloud-starter-stream-kafka` dependency to applications that declare `messageBroker kafka` (in JDL), enabling the Spring Cloud Stream [programming model](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#_main_concepts) with the [Apache Kafka binder](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_usage_examples) for using Kafka as the messaging middleware.